aerique/pusfofefe/README.md

 - [ ] describe current downloading of messages wrt to threading, reasons, all used functions and vars, etc.
-- [ ] take a good look a all globals in `pusfofefe.qml` and see if we can do better
+- [ ] take a good look at all globals in `pusfofefe.qml` and see if we can do better
 - [ ] clean up code

 ### Normal Priority